AidCoinCo/aidpay-api-doc/api.md

 ## Getting Started

-You need Generate Api Key and Secret.
+You need Generate API Key and Secret.

-Contact AidCoin to have your Api Key and Secret [here](https://www.aidchain.co/aidpay).
+Contact AidCoin to have your API Key and Secret [here](https://www.aidchain.co/aidpay).

 ## SDK